 In 1609 Fabricius went to Leiden to study medicine at the university there.
-In the summer of 1611 he returned to Wittenberg and received the title of Master of Philosophy in September.
-Fabricius returned from university in the Netherlands with telescopes that he and his father turned on the Sun.
-The men noted the existence of sunspots, being the first confirmed instance of their observation.
-Since their eyes were affected, they later used a safer method of observation: Using a pinhole they directed the sunlight into a darkened room and looked at the sun disk on a white piece of paper (the principle of the camera obscura).
-The existence of the stains could be proven without any doubt.
+When he returned to Wittenberg in the following year, he brought with him with telescopes that he and his father used for astronomical observation, including the observation of the Sun.
+Fabricius noted the existence of sunspots, being the first confirmed instance of their observation.
+Since direct observation of the sun damages the eye, Fabricius and his father soon applied a safer method of indirect observation: Using a pinhole they directed the sunlight into a darkened room and looked at the sun disk on a white piece of paper (the principle of the camera obscura).
+The existence of the sunspots could be proven without any doubt.
 Their daily movement on the sun disk was aptly attributed to a self-rotation of the sun.
 In June of the same year, Johann Fabricius published a 22-page book De Maculis in sole observatis et apparente earum cum Sole conversione narratio in Wittenberg, in which he describes all the details of the discovery and credits his father with a due share.

 Solar activities and their related events in general have probably already been observed by the Babylonians.
-It is further believed that sunspots were mentioned by the ancient Greek scholar Theophrastus.
+It is further believed that sunspots were mentioned by the ancient Greek scholar Theophrastus, a disciple of Plato and Aristotle.
+The earliest surviving record of deliberate sunspot observation dates from 364 BC, based on comments by Chinese astronomer Gan De in a star catalogue.
 The first known drawing of sunspots dates back to John of Worcester in 1128.
-Also Benedictine monk Adelmus probably observed a large sunspot that was visible for eight day, but he concluded to be observing the transit of Mercury.
+Also Benedictine monk Adelmus probably observed a large sunspot that was visible for eight days, but he concluded to be observing the transit of Mercury.
 Also Galileo and Christoph Scheiner probably observed sunspots, unaware of Fabricius’ work.
 In 1613 Galileo refuted Scheiner’s 1612 claim that sunspots were planets inside Mercury’s orbit, showing that sunspots were surface features.

-Almost nothing is known about his future life.
+Almost nothing is known about Fabricius’ later life.
 Apparently, he initially continued his medical studies.
-Johannes Fabricius died on a trip to Basel, where he wanted to obtain his medical doctorate.
+Johannes Fabricius died in Marienhafe, today Lower Saxony, on 19 March 1616 at the age of 29 on a trip to Basel, where he wanted to obtain his medical doctorate.

 References and Further Reading: